The Female Lifestyle Empowerment Brand. An introduction.

 In their eras, and still, that’s what marketing narratives of The Feminine Mystique and The Beauty Myth accomplished: invent problems, make women afraid, then sell products to ameliorate that fear.

-All of this makes it seem like I think these women are evil tricksters out to hustle you.
+All of this makes it seem like I think these women and Female Lifestyle Empowerment Brands are evil tricksters out to hustle you.
 That’s not what I think at all.

 I think they’re truly, madly, deeply sincere about their beliefs and their businesses.
 I believe that they believe that they’re helping people.
 I think that many of them have helped people.
 I think some of them have as much substance as they do style and that some their products and services are effective.